AnandChowdhary/anandchowdhary.com/content/Projects/csunite.md

 ---
-title: BharatHacks
+title: CSUnite
-subcategory: Hackathon
+subcategory: App
 intro: Bluetooth-powered smart billboard that shows relevant advertisements and information based on who's passing by it.
 date: 2017-07-17
-tags: ["Event", "Branding", "Web"]
+tags: ["Hackathon", "App"]
 ---

 BharatHacks is a Bluetooth-powered smart billboard that actually cares about you.
 Privacy-first and context-aware, it connects with your smartphone via Bluetooth and shows you relevant advertisements and information.